Serotonin: Estrogen’s Dance Partner...

-It is important to look at hormone imbalances when addressing PMS, in particular, estrogen dominance.
-These PMS related symptoms may also be a result of a broader neuroendocrine dysfunction (HPAG axis).
-A beneficial complement to hormone balancing would be to address any neurotransmitter imbalances.
+It is common practice to look at hormone imbalance when addressing symptoms of premenstrual syndrome (PMS) - in particular, estrogen dominance.
+However PMS may also be the result of a broader neuroendocrine dysfunction.
+A great complement to hormone balancing is also addressing neurotransmitter imbalance.

 Additional Neuro-Endocrine Factors